glad94/hydejack-starter-kit/tennis/_posts/2022-07-30-Collecting-Data.md

 </p>
 {:.figure}

  *That single point that he won from a backhand slice?
-Amusingly that was actually a winner from the fore-court.
+Amusingly that was actually a winner from the forecourt.
 In fact, Tennis Abstract didn't even log that shot as one, hence his backhand slice success rate stands at 0% on their site.*

 ### 9. Pressure Plays